-As of May 2016, CPRIT had a total headcount of 29 FTEs.
 All employees are centrally located in the Capitol Complex in Austin, Texas.
-It is expected that the agency will be fully staffed with 32 FTEs this fiscal year.
 The following charts profile CPRIT's total workforce.
-Thirty-eight percent of CPRIT's employees are over the age of 60.
-The agency workforce is comprised of 55% females and 45% males.
+Thirty-three percent of CPRIT's employees are over the age of 60.
+The agency workforce is comprised of 58% females and 42% males.

-Sixty-six percent of employees have less than two years of service with the agency.
-Fifty-five percent have over 10 years of state service.
+Thirty-five percent of employees have less than two years of service with the agency.
+Fifty-seven percent have over 10 years of state service.
 All employees have the potential for continued service with the agency.